noodlecollie/TrenchBroom/TF2 support roadmap.md

 * Can the TF2 FGD be loaded as-is, or does TB fall over?
 If the syntax is supported as-is, that makes our life easier.
 * Should MAP2VMF be written as an external utility, or written into TB?
 	* I'm leaning towards writing it into the editor, in the same way that "export to .obj" is done.
+	* Coming back to this, TrenchBroom map reading and writing is done in a kind of stupid way: there are many specialised writer classes, but one monolithic reader class that expects all maps it reads to follow a similar token format.
+This makes it very difficult to implement something that reads VMF files.
+I think VMF serialisation should be strictly limited to exporting, and saving the map normally should save it in a .map format (which we can augment to include the fancy Source stuff).
+That way, we don't have to worry about reading VMF files at all.

 ### End-to-End Test